 management contract or arrangement means a contract or arrangement, or a proposed contract or arrangement, for the provision to the strata company of services in connection with the strata company’s powers and duties under this Act.

-[Section 50A inserted by No. 58 of 1995 s.
-48; amended by No. 28 of 2003 s.
+[Section 50A inserted: No. 58 of 1995 s.
+48; amended: No. 28 of 2003 s.
 196.]

 50B.
 Quorum for meeting of strata company for two-lot scheme